A Recruitment/Relocation Incentive may be authorized for a

 date is 2/22/2021.
 Additional applications will be referred as

 Learn more about this agency

-NOTE: This vacancy is being recruited for as Psychologist,
+- NOTE: This position is also being recruited for as a Senior

-Senior Social Worker, and Licensed Professional Mental Health
+Social Worker and Licensed Professional Mental Health Counselor.

 - NOTE: Applicant Expiration: Applicants will remain active for 3

 months after their initial application is received and/or updated.

 After that time you must update your application through your

 USAJobs account if you would like to be made active again for